CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Otherwise, the Group Policy Objects can be found either [here](http://blogs.technet.com/b/secguide/archive/2014/08/13/security-baselines-for-windows-8-1-windows-server-2012-r2-and-internet-explorer-11-final.aspx) or [here](https://blogs.technet.microsoft.com/secguide/2017/08/30/security-baseline-for-windows-10-creators-update-v1703-final/).

+#### Group Policy Configuration ####
+In Windows domain environments, some of these WinRM settings will need to be configured through Group Policy instead, or they will be reset to their GPO setting after some time.
+If unsure, proceed through the command line WinRM configuration instructions as previously described, and then also perform the following GPO steps.

+##### Prepare Local Group Policy Object Editor #####
+Click the Start menu and type “gpedit.msc”.
+Right-click and run it as an Administrator.

+Alternatively, you can add the local Group Policy Object Editor to the Microsoft Management Console as a snap-in component:

+1. Open the Start menu and enter “mmc”.
+Right-click and run this application as an Administrator.
+2. Select **File -> Add/Remove Snap-ins**.
+3. Under **Available Snap-ins**, select **Group Policy Object Editor** and click the **Add >** button.
+4. In the wizard, make sure it’s choosing “Local Computer” and click **Finish**.
+5. Click **OK**.

+##### Microsoft Windows Endpoint Configuration Settings using GPO Editor #####
+When using the Group Policy Object Editor, open the policy editor as described above and make the following changes:

+1. Navigate to: Local Computer Policy -> Computer Configuration -> Administrative Templates -> Windows Components -> Windows Remote Management (WinRM) -> WinRM Service
+2. Set “Allow remote server management through WinRM” to **Enabled**.
+a.
+Set the IPv4 filter value to the IP address of the machine with the assessor, so it can access this machine.
+3. If you are using HTTP instead of HTTPS, set “Allow unencrypted traffic” to **Enabled**.

+After performing these changes, you can run the following command in the command prompt: *“gpupdate /force”*.
+This will apply all the GPO settings.
+Alternatively, you can reboot the machine to make sure everything is applied correctly.

+After this, you may need to make the `LocalAccountTokenFilterPolicy` change (again, if you did it earlier).

 #### Domain Considerations ####
 If users are planning on authenticating to remote Windows hosts using domain accounts, configuration is necessary both on the remote host, and on the "source" host (the machine hosting CIS-CAT Pro Assessor v4).